klembot/twinejs/README.md

 ### BUILDING

-Run `npm start` to begin serving a development version of Twine to http://localhost:8080.
+Run `npm start` to begin serving a development version of Twine locally.
 This server will automatically update with changes you make.

+Run `npm run start:electron` to run a development version of the Electron app.
+**Running this can damage files in your Twine storied folder.
+Take a backup copy of this folder before proceeding.** Most of the app will automatically update as you work, but if you want the app to read story files initially again, you will need to restart the process.

+Run `npm run start:electron-prod` to run the Electron app locally.
+Unlike `npm run start:electron`, this packages the application as closely to final release as possible.
+As a result, code will be minified and debugging will be more difficult.

 To create a release, run `npm run build`.
 Finished files will be found under `dist/`.
 In order to build Windows apps on OS X or Linux, you will need to have